orbitalquark/textadept/doc/manual/10_Advanced.md

 search](../modules/gui.find.html#find_incremental).
 See
 `modules/textadept/find.lua` for the implementation.

+## Command Selection

+If you did not disable the menu in your [preferences](9_Preferences.html), then pressing `Ctrl+Shift+E` (`⌘⇧E` on Mac OSX) brings up the command selection dialog.
+Typing part of any command filters the list with spaces being wildcards.
+This is an easy way to run commands without navigating the menus, using the mouse, or remembering key commands.
+It is also useful for looking up particular key commands quickly.

 ## Shell Commands and Filtering Text

 Sometimes it is easier to use an existing shell command to manipulate text